kiln/flourish-slider/README.md

 #### `labelSize`

 Font size for label.
 Defaults to 18.
-The label can also be styled in CSS using the `.slider-label` class.
+The label can also be styled in CSS using the `.flourish-slider-label` class.

 #### `startLabel`